43081j/43081j.github.io/_drafts/future-of-polymer.md

 but I personally would hold off on using it in production until they have answers.

-My opinion on this is that you let Lit settle a bit, see it reach 1.x and then make your decision.
+My opinion on this is that you let Lit settle a bit, see it reach 1.0 and then make your decision.

-**If you want to move from Polymer 2.x, it is probably best to go to Polymer 3.x for now.**
+If you want to move from Polymer 2.x, it is probably best to go to Polymer 3.x for now using the [modulizer](https://www.polymer-project.org/3.0/docs/upgrade) and then gradually migrate to LitElement how you like.